All is not lost! Even if your driveway looks like the driveway above, with a significant crack running through the middle of it, it can be fixed!

 So how do we fix it?
 We have developed the technology that produces a solution that minimizes the occurrence or recurrence of concrete cracks.

 This is how we do it: Cracks are not always structural problems, most are just cosmetic.
 Therefore, in these instances we pour a polymerised structural grout into the cracks, this is a really wet grout that will get into every void possible around the cracks and set through the slab.
 Then we let it sit for a few weeks see how it reacts.
 As the concrete has already moved and created the cracks it’s unlikely it will move further unless there is another root cause.

-The above mentos is a system that in most instances works, however, we do not guarantee that the cracks won’t reappear or that new cracks will develop as there are many factors that contribute to concrete cracking.
-The bottom line is that the concrete should not crack anywhere near like the cracks that originally appeared but a hairline crack may develop but with the decorative concrete coating with colour and fleck on top will help to visually hide any cracks from eye level.
+The above method is a system that in most instances works, however, we do not guarantee that the cracks won’t reappear or that new cracks will develop as there are many factors that contribute to concrete cracking.
+The bottom line is that the concrete should not crack anywhere near like the cracks that originally appeared but a hairline crack may develop.
+When you do the surface preparation correctly and apply a concrete resurfacing coating it will help to visually hide any cracks.